ms/buildtogether.tech/src/research.md

 declaration!effect on readability">variables' data types</span> should have to
 be declared or not, usually based on their personal experience as professionals rather than on any kind of data.
-<cite>Hanenberg2013,Endrikat2014,Fischer2015</cite> found that requiring
+[% b Hanenberg2013 Endrikat2014 Fischer2015 %] found that requiring
-variable type declarations does add some complexity to programs, but it pays off by acting as documentation for a method's use---in particular, by forestalling questions about what's available and how to use it. <cite>Gao2017</cite> looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which <span i="type declaration!effectiveness at catching bugs">adds types</span>), and came up with a figure of 15%, which is
+variable type declarations does add some complexity to programs, but it pays off by acting as documentation for a method's use---in particular, by forestalling questions about what's available and how to use it. [% b Gao2017 %] looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which <span i="type declaration!effectiveness at catching bugs">adds types</span>), and came up with a figure of 15%, which is